Essays about my experiences within the agile movement and the agile value system.

-Probably you are also interested in allesagil.net, a blog about agility I was writing some years ago in German language.
+Probably you are also interested in allesagil.net, a blog about agility I was writing some years ago in the German language.

-A brief entry-level approach to Git.
+A short entry-level approach to Git.

 Self-organization is the determining element for agile teams and companies.
 To think and act accordingly requires the acceptance of evolutionary forces which are an inherent part of any social system, whether we like it or not.